 Hello once again, fellow game design explorers!
 The time has come to open submissions for the 2016 GDC Experimental Gameplay session!
 This year's submission deadline will be Sunday, January 8, 2017 at 11:59 PM Pacific Standard Time.

-Just in case you are new to the process (or need a refresher) the CFP below lists what kinds of games and prototypes we’re looking for.
-You can also check out the workshop’s background and influence, as check the history to see what kinds of games we’ve shown in the past.
-The deadline will be Saturday February 1st, 2014 at midnight.
-Good luck!
+Just in case you are new to the process (or need a refresher) the CFP below lists what kinds of games and prototypes we're looking for.
+You can also check out the workshop's inspiration and philosophy, history and organizers.

 What is Experimental Gameplay?

 Experimental games take interesting approaches to interactivity that haven't been tried before.
 Since this definition is unavoidably vague, here are some examples to clarify.